rafacalvodev/portfolio-v2/README.md

 - Finish some accesibility issues

+- Fix any issue related to the sitemap

 ## Feedback

 Any feedback is welcome, please reach out to me in my [Twitter](https://twitter.com/rafacalvodev), as there's the place where I'm most active.